Smart Great Lakes Mini-Grant projects

 Those seeking to monitor currents in the Straits of Mackinac will soon have high-quality data at their fingertips thanks to one of GLOS’ latest projects.
 By securing a NOAA grant, GLOS is funding the purchase of a high frequency radar system that will give detailed information on water currents through the narrow straits.

-Nearshore Observations Network
+Supporting the Nearshore Observations Network

 This partner network operates key observing platforms and modeling improvements vital to the Great Lakes.

 Platforms include an array of integrated nearshore observing buoys that provide continuous, real-time observations on wind, wave, temperature, and currents along with expanded water quality analysis.
 Mobile observing platforms, including a glider and autonomous underwater vehicles, provide detailed, three-dimensional observations of thermal structure, and ecological processes throughout each of the Great Lakes.